karinavdo/RiddleOfLiteraryQuality/docs/05_03_080_companion_chart_3-6_NL_6-1_PCA_litVrouwen_Engels.md

 ---
-title: "Figure 3.6:Literary novels by female authors written in Dutch and translated from English"
+title: "Figure 3.6: Literary novels by female authors written in Dutch and translated from English"

 ---